Loudspeaker (2018 film)

 Loudspeaker is a 2018 Indian Kannada-language comedy drama film directed by Shiva Tejass and starring Abhishek Jain, Anusha Rodrigues, Kaavya Sha, Sumanth Bhat and Bhaskar Ninasam.
 The film is an unofficial remake of the Italian film Perfect Strangers (2016).
-The film was released to predominately positive reviews for its intent to differ from mainstream films.
+The film was released to predominantly positive reviews for its non-mainstream content.

 Soundtrack

 The music for the film was composed by Harshavardhan Raj.